 Following an initial consultation and depending on their research question, project design and the specific methodological advice being sought, students are referred to the teaching staff who are best able to assume the personal consultation based on their methodological expertise.

 In order to be able to offer specific assistance already at the initial consultation, it is important that we are able to quickly understand your research project and your question.
-Therefore, please complete the Project Description form and bring this with you to your consultation; this will provide basic clarification of several points right from the start of the meeting.
+Therefore, please complete the project description form (see download file below) and bring this with you to the consultation hour; this will provide basic clarification of several points right from the start of the meeting.

 The project "Research-based Learning 2.0" is funded by the Ministry for Science, Research and Arts of the State of Baden-Württemberg.